SAA-SDT/TS-EAS-subteam-notes/eaccpf-subteam/meeting-minutes/2019/20190927_EAC-CPF_minutes.md

 - EAC-CPF documents in GitHub were cleared up and new structured:
   + [Meeting minutes](https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/eaccpf-subteam/meeting-minutes) are structured by year and contains agenda and minutes of face-to-face and virtual meetings since 2017.
   + [Committee updates](https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/eaccpf-subteam/committee-updates) are EAC-CPF team reports for TS-EAS meetings.
   + [Working documents](https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/eaccpf-subteam/working-documents) contains texts for [Outreach](https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/eaccpf-subteam/working-documents/outreach), as call for comments, homepage updates etc. and papers on [Topics](https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/eaccpf-subteam/working-documents/topics).

 2. face-to-face meeting wrap-up
 - Notes from Austin meeting are still under construction.
 Kathy and Ailie sent their notes to Silke, who creates a comprehensive document and GitHub issues accordingly.
 - Notes must be reviewed by face-to-face meetings participants.
 - A rework of papers on topics will be necessary.
 - Until our Berlin meeting, we will discuss open points and questions coming from these papers.

+3. Next steps
+- Aaron will be asked to prepare a paper on relations until end December 2019.
+- EAD3 alignment will be started:
+  + Silke works through documentation of Shared Schema team and adds GitHub issue numbers to elements
+  + EAC team will handle simple questions and issues first
 3. AOB
 - no AOBs.
 - Silke and Gerhard are still preparing the Berlin meeting.
 Invitations and details will be send end October/beginning November 2019.